 Iron Springs Resort in Copalis Beach, Wash.

 Iron Springs Resort, Copalis Beach

-The lowdown: Perching over the water just north of Ocean Shores in Copalis Beach (named after the Copalis Indian tribe that once inhabited the area), Iron Springs Resort is your basecamp for coastal adventure.
+The lowdown: Perching over the water just north of Ocean Shores in Copalis Beach (named after the Copalis Indian Tribe), Iron Springs Resort is your base camp for a coastal adventure.

-The stay: Here you’ll find recently renovated cabins that hit the spot between rustic and modern: Flat screen satellite TVs, Wi-Fi and Bose sound systems meet wood-burning stoves and well-stocked kitchens and decks.
-Guests get private beach access, along with a common fire pit and clam cleaning area.
+The stay: Here you’ll find renovated cabins that hit just the right spot between rustic and modern: Flat-screen satellite TVs, Wi-Fi and Bose sound systems meet wood-burning stoves and well-stocked kitchens and decks.
+Guests get private beach access, along with a common firepit and clam cleaning area.
 The general store at the resort has you covered for anything you need.